-The Bonds are secured by and payable from the net pledged revenues, net of any operation and maintenance expenses of the water system, consisting of monies directly or indirectly derived by the District from the operation or use of the water system, or any part thereof, including any rates, fees, system development fees, tap fees, availability of service fees, plant investment fees, debt service fees, tolls and charges for the availability of, connection to and services furnished by, or for the use of, the water system, and all income attributable to any past or future dispositions of water system property or rights or related contracts, settlements or judgments, provided.
-Amounts excluded from pledged revenue are monies borrowed and used for providing capital improvements, any money and securities, and investment income therefrom, in any refunding account, escrow fund or similar account pledged to the payment of any bonds or other obligations, and any monies received as grants or appropriations from the US, the state, other local governments or enterprises or other sources, the use of which is limited or restricted by the grantor or donor to the provision of capital improvements (including oversizing of facilities or similar capital improvements) or for other purposes resulting in the general unavailability thereof, except to the extent any such monies are received as payments for the use of the water system, services rendered thereby, the availability of any such service or the disposal of any commodities therefrom.
+The Series 2015A Series 2015B Bonds (collectively, the "Bonds") were secured by and payable from pledged revenues, net of any operation and maintenance expenses of the water system, consisting of monies directly or indirectly derived by the District from the operation or use of the water system, or any part thereof, including any rates, fees, system development fees, tap fees, availability of service fees, plant investment fees, debt service fees, tolls and charges for the availability of, connection to and services furnished by, or for the use of, the water system, and all income attributable to any past or future dispositions of water system property or rights or related contracts, settlements, or judgments provided.
+Amounts excluded from pledged revenue were monies borrowed and used for providing capital improvements, any money and securities, and investment income therefrom, in any refunding account, escrow fund or similar account pledged to the payment of any bonds or other obligations, and any monies received as grants or appropriations from the US, the state, other local governments or enterprises or other sources, the use of which is limited or restricted by the grantor or donor to the provision of capital improvements (including oversizing of facilities or similar capital improvements) or for other purposes resulting in the general unavailability thereof, except to the extent any such monies are received as payments for the use of the water system, services rendered thereby, the availability of any such service or the disposal of any commodities therefrom.

-The Bonds require the maintenance of a debt service reserve account.
-The purpose of the debt service reserve account is to provide adequate reserves to meet principal and interest requirements if the bond account does not have enough funding.
-The debt service reserve account is required to be maintained as long as the bonds are outstanding.
-The District was in compliance with these requirements as of December 31, 2022 and 2021.
+The Bonds required the maintenance of a debt service reserve account.
+The purpose of the debt service reserve account was to provide adequate reserves to meet principal and interest requirements if the bond account does not have enough funding.
+The debt service reserve account was required to be maintained as long as the bonds are outstanding.
+The Bonds were refinanced during the year ended December 31, 2023 by the issuance of the Water Revenue Refunding Bonds, Series 2023.